FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 You could also be a little more ninja-ish and use `docker ps` to find the running containers you know you want to stop, find the container ID for each, and then for each one do `docker container stop <container_id>`.

-## 6. install composer (PHP package manager)
+## 6. Install composer (PHP package manager)

-On Mac OS X, it can be installed via `brew install composer`
+On macOS, it can be installed via `brew install composer`

-## 7. update composer dependencies
+## 7. Update composer dependencies

 From the top-level directory that contains `composer.json`: